100katty/100katty.github.io/_posts/2014-3-3-Hello-World.md

 ![un gatito]({{ site.baseurl }}/images/spell.jpg)

-Name.
+2.Introduction of yourself

+Name.My name is Ana Catalina Hernandez
 Age.
+I'm 24 years old
 Where are you from.
+I'm from to San luis Potosi

+3.

+Name: Her name is Elizabeth
+Age: She is 22 years old
+Where do you know them from?: She is from Guadalajara

-Name
+Name His name is Antonio
-Age
+Age He is 17 years old
 Where do you know them from?

-Name
-Age
-Where do you know them from?
+He is from San Luis Potosi

 Videos

+Sentences

+programer
+ability
+skill
+attitud
+anybody